souvik0306/DC-Motor-speed-control-using-Simulink/README.md

 ![image used](https://github.com/souvik0306/DC-Motor-speed-control-using-Simulink/blob/master/Armature.jpg?raw=true)

-For this example, we will assume that the input of the system is the voltage source ($V$) applied to the motor's armature, while the output is the rotational speed of the shaft $\dot{\theta}$.
+For this, I assume that the input of the system is the voltage source (V) applied to the motor's armature, while the output is the rotational speed of the shaft say theta.
 The rotor and shaft are assumed to be rigid.
-We further assume a viscous friction model, that is, the friction torque is proportional to shaft angular velocity.
+I further assume a viscous friction model, that is, the friction torque is proportional to shaft angular velocity.

 ## Physical Paramters taken into consideration -
 1) (J) - Moment of inertia of the rotor     0.01 kg.m^2